Find a Job You Really Want In

 [Company or Organization]

-Please let me know if I can be of any assistance in making preparations for my absence.
-Don’t hesitate to contact me with any further questions.
+Please let me know if I can assist in preparations for my absence.
+Feel free to reach out with any questions.

 Sincerely,